 This extraordinary map – complete with sea monsters and cherubs – was produced through a joint effort of the Dutch and the French, and is dedicated to the King of France.
 Dutch engraver and publisher Cornelis Danckerts was the founder of an important dynasty of cartographers, based in Amsterdam.
 Originally from Antwerp, the Tavernier family of engravers moved to France around 1575.
 Melchior Tavernier introduced the fine copper engraving skills of the Dutch printing industry to French printers.

 This map was acquired with the support of the State Library of New South Wales Foundation.

 Maggie Patton, Manager, Research and Discovery.

-Visit our Amaze Gallery to see this exquisite example of mapmaking in person.
+Visit our Map Rooms to see this exquisite examples of mapmaking in person.